All Episodes

 That's right.

-Well, look, the fact is that Biden already been in the Senate for four years.
+Well, look, the fact is that Biden had already been in the Senate for four years.

-And he probably, you know, remembered finally, Mao Zug.
+And he probably, you know, remembered finally, Mao Zedong.

 You have all these new foreign names.

-I mean, you've got this guy from Delaware, and you asked him to learn all these new names.
+I mean, you've got this guy from Delaware, and you ask him to learn all these new names.

-But I just say to our audience, you if you ask yourself, you really want a guy who's probably going to fall asleep halfway through the meeting.
+But I would just say to our audience, if you ask yourself, do you really want a guy who's probably going to fall asleep halfway through the meeting?

 Or do you want a guy who's actually tough enough to negotiate with these dictators?

-And I that's part of why I'm so confident that in the end uh you're going to see uh Trump re-elected, because I just think it's it's just crazy to imagine that we would elect somebody to be commander in who is as clearly out of it.
+And that's part of why I'm so confident that in the end you're going to see Trump re-elected, because I just think it's just crazy to imagine that we would elect somebody to be commander-in-chief who is as clearly out of it.

 And as you point out, today we once again were given a vivid example of how really out of touch he is and how unreliable he is.

-He's not reading a teleprompter and he has no hope, which raises the question if he did become president, you know that means uh that Kamala Harris would be the for all practical, she'd be the real president.
+If he did become president, you know that means that Kamala Harris would be the, for all practical purposes, she'd be the real president.

-Uh and he would just be a guy who uh they'd be brought out occasionally to wave at the crowd and tell them how glad he was to be in the Senate.
+And he would just be a guy who they'd be brought out occasionally to wave its crowd and tell him how glad he was to be in the Senate.

 So you've been through a campaign or two.